CyberCookie/siegel/src/scripts/README.md

         <b>--peers</b> - to install peer dependencies
     </li>
     <li>
-        <b>--run</b> - to run a project in development mode right after project was created and peer dependencies was installed (if __--peers__ parameter had been passed)
+        <b>--run</b> - to run a project in development mode right after project was created and peer dependencies was installed<br />
+        (if __--peers__ parameter had been passed)
     </li>
 </ul>

 <br />
 <h3>createSSL.js</h3>
-Creates localhost ssl certificate to be used in siegel's static server.\
+Creates localhost ssl certificate to be used in siegel's static server.<br />
 Also it ceates authority certificate for testing purposes to be imported in chrome browser or another.